Hard Water Stains on Artificial Grass: How to Remove Them and Keep Them Away

 ✔ Rinse well after scrubbing.

-What consumer cleaners work for hard water stains on synthetic grass
+What other products work for hard water stains on synthetic grass

-👍 Test a small hidden section before treating a larger area.
+👍 Patch test a small hidden section first.

-👍 Avoid products that are overly harsh or cause discoloration during testing.
+👍 Avoid products that cause discoloration during testing.

 👍 Rinse thoroughly after cleaning.